Prapthi564/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M00Lab00_Setup.md

 1. Your **Practice<inject key="DeploymentID" enableCopy="false"/>** environment should now show in the list of Environments.

-   > **Note**: Your environment may take a few minutes to provision.
+   > **Note:** Your environment may take a few minutes to provision.
 Refresh the page if needed.

 ## Summary